happybeing/dweb/dweb-cli/README.md

 # dweb Command Line App
-**dweb** is a command line program for use with the Autonomi peer-to-peer network, which is like a permanent cloud service, but secure, private and truly decentralised, with no gatekeepers.
+**dweb** is for use with the Autonomi peer-to-peer network.
+Features are being added all the time, but already include:

-The key features of **dweb** include:

 - viewing the decentralised web in any standard browser, directly on Autonomi over end-to-end encrypted connections